 The Residual Function Capacity is a determination of the maximum amount of work you are capable of performing given your condition.
 The goal of the RFC is to determine whether there are other jobs you could perform based on your condition and your work experience.

 With degenerative disc disease, you may find that you are unable to stand or sit for long periods of time, or your treatment plan might include medication that makes it impossible for you to stay alert and awake.
 All of these things could combine to prevent your ability to work, but you must provide these details to the SSA so that they understand your case.

 Your physician can help you fill out the form so that there is no question of what you can and cannot do.
 Since this form is to be completed by your doctor, the SSA can trust that the information provided is accurate and representative of your specific situation.

 What To Do If You Degenerative Disc Disease Claim Is Denied

 A majority of Social Security disability benefits applications are denied the first time around.
-With so many claims being filed on a daily basis, many of those claims do not have enough supporting documentation for the SSA to make a decision on the case.
+Thus, given that so many claims being filed on a daily basis are initially denied, it is critically important to explain why.
+Many claims that are initially denied are likely a result of those claims not having enough supporting documentation for the SSA to make a decision on the case.

-A denial is not a stopping point for the claim, rather it leads to the next steps in the process.If your disability benefits claim is denied, you have 60 days to appeal the decision.
+A denial is not a stopping point for the claim, rather it leads to the next steps in the process.If you are denied disability, you have 60 days to appeal the decision.